Skip to Content

 You’ll also find a few small bars and eateries.
 If you’re tired of tacos, try the Italian food at Alessandro.

-Mainly, Mazunte is the ideal location to kick back, unplug from the world and relax.
+Mainly, Mazunte is an ideal location to kick back, unplug from the world and relax.

 That’s right.
 Playa Zipolite is Mexico’s only nudist beach.